GaloisInc/CASE-AADL-Tutorial/chapter2_dcrypps/README.md

 component type name that is semantically equivalent to the top-level DCRYPPS component type.
 The currently defined keys in the class dictionary are `"ExternalConnections"`, `"InternalConnections"`, `"NavigationalSensor"`, `"NavigationalSensorNotDependentOnRadio"`, `"Workstation"`, `"Router"`, `"SmartController"`, `"SmartCamera"` and `"SmartRadio"`.
-A a complete description of the component types is included in the DCRYPPS documentation.
+A complete description of the component types is included in the DCRYPPS documentation.
 An example class dictionary for the delivery drone is given below.

 ```json